 Images of Similar Businesses Presented as Alternatives – Images of businesses that offer similar goods or services may be presented to the searcher as alternatives.
 So, a search for McDonald’s might show other nearby fast food joints.

 Advertisements Shown with Images – Advertisements can be presented along with images.
 When a business is shown in an image, an ad for the business may also be shown.
 Or, ads for alternative business could be displayed.
 And ads can be shown for products associated with the business.

 Google Interior Images – While this patent filing describes many images from street scenes, this indexing can be applied to other image sets.
 One of the more interesting sections of this patent application:

 In one implementation, a store (e.g., a grocery store or hardware store) is indexed.
 Images of items within the store are captured, for example, using a small motorized vehicle or robot.
 The aisles of the store are traversed and images of products are captured in a similar manner as discussed above.

 Additionally, as discussed above, location information is associated with each image.
 Text is extracted from the product images.
 In particular, extracted text can be filtered using a product name database in order to focus character recognition results on product names.

 Kudos to Sandra Niehaus, and her post-Google Interiors – the day my house became searchable.
 I know your post was satire, Sandra, but good call. 🙂

 Searching Museums for Images – Images associated with museums could also be indexed.
-Many museums include text displays associated with exhibits, artefacts, and objects.
-Images of museum items and the associated text displays can be captured using a process like that involved in indexing a store.
+Many museums include text displays associated with exhibits, artifacts, and objects.
+Reading text in Images from museum items and their associated text displays can be captured using a process like that involved in indexing a store.